amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

 #### Configure a SNMPv3 user:

-specify which protocols to use for authentication and encrytion and write them down.
+Specify which protocols to use for authentication and encrytion and write them down.

 Use [this table](https://github.com/alexma2344/sitio/tree/master/docs/assets/snmpv3-template) for documentation.